Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/02_Firewalls.md

 https://www.tecmint.com/setup-ufw-firewall-on-ubuntu-and-debian/

 ### Overcome challenges
 I have installed apache2.
-To check the default page, I have wo options.
-The open the index.html file in /var/www/html with the cat command.
+To check the default page, I have two options.
+To open the index.html file in /var/www/html with the cat command
-Or to see the file in a webbrowser by entering the host IP address and webport, see results.
+or to see the file in a webbrowser, by entering the host IP address and webport, see results.

 The firewall is disabled.
-Before enabling the firewall it's important the add rules to firewall to allow ssh traffic.
+Before enabling the firewall it's important to add rules to firewall to allow ssh traffic.
 This prevents you from getting locked out.
 To add ssh, I used the command sudo ufw allow ssh and also for the specific port sudo ufw allow 52209/tcp.

 To check what is allowed and what is denied I used the command sudo ufw status.
 This showed that the ssh trafic and webtrafic is allowed.

 To deny webtraffic I used the commands sudo ufw deny http, and also the same command is used to deny Apache Full and https, to deny all webtraffic.
 SSH is still allowed.

 To check if the firewall works I opened the webbrowser to reach the webserver as in the first part of this exercise.
 Now it was not possible because of the firewall is doing its work.

 ### Results